Enrise/Basebox/readme.md

 #### Adding formulas
 Its recommended to use git submodules.
 Add a submodule in `salt/formulas` and symlink the folder (in its `name/name` form) into the states folder.
 This may also be used to get newer versions of formulas since the fileserver will automatically take the custom one over the core.

+#### Customizing pillars
+Certain formulas may require specific pillars to change their default behavior.
+For this you should use the `custom.sls` file located in the pillar folder.

+#### Customizing states
+If you want to extend the basebox, e.g. you have added a formula and want to use it you can customize the `custom` state.
+The `custom.sls` file is located in the `states` folder and allows you to specify your own Salt states.

+You can use this to include formulas or add in specific requirements for your box.

 ## Starting the VM
 Ready, let's start!